Tretower – castle

 History

-The Tretower Castle was erected after the conquest of the Welsh kingdom of Bycheiniog in the last years of the 11th century, by Picard, one of the Norman invaders.
-He did not use the ruins of a nearby old Roman fort or Welsh settlement, but founded his seat in the valley controlling the intersection of two main routes.
-Probably around 1150, the son of Picard, Roger Picard I or his grandson John Picard, replaced the original timber – earth motte and bailey structure with a stone-walled fortified circuit (shell keep).
+Tretower Castle, initially a timber-and-earth motte-type stronghold, was built after the conquest of the Welsh kingdom of Bycheiniog in the latter years of the 11th century.
+It was founded by Picard, one of the Anglo-Norman invaders, who was awarded the Ystrad Yw region by Bernard de Neufmarché, founder of the Anglo-Norman Brecon lordship.
+Picard did not utilize the ruins of the nearby old Roman fort or Welsh settlement, but established his seat in a valley that controlled the intersection of two major communication and trade routes.

 In the second half of the thirteenth century during the battles with the Anglo-Normans of Llywelyn ap Gruffydd, the last prince of independent Wales, the Picard family probably swore homage to the Welsh ruler, thanks to which the castle avoided damages and safely survived until 1282, when independence aspirations were pacified.
 The subsequent long period of peace caused a decrease of the military significance of the castle, as well as increased desire to improve the living conditions of its owners, who in the early period of the fourteenth century began construction of a more comfortable manor house near the castle.
 Despite the fact that the castle ceased to be used for residential purposes then, its fortifications were maintained in good condition.
 Perhaps thanks to this it was not captured during the Welsh uprising of Owain Glyndŵr that started in 1400.